Automotive Restart – IATF 16949® and Customer Satisfaction

 SimpleQuE strives to be an informational source that provides value to our customers by examining some of the challenges identified by the automotive industries and provide insight into the IATF 16949 requirements to help your organization maintain compliance during this unusual and complex time.

-This series of articles was written by Robert (Bob) Dornhecker, a simpleQuE consultant who specializes in ISO 9001 and IATF 16949 quality system development, auditing and training.
-He also performs third party audits for Certification Bodies including Eagle Certification Group.
-With over 30 years of combined experience in auditing, manufacturing and certification, Bob has an extensive quality background.
-Additionally, he has taught and facilitated many quality related training classes for clients and has provided support to companies securing their own ISO/Quality Management Systems certifications.
+This series of articles was written by Robert (Bob) Dornhecker, a simpleQuE consultant who specializes in ISO 9001 and IATF 16949® quality system development, auditing and training.
+He also performs third-party audits for Certification Bodies.
+With over 35 years of combined experience in auditing, manufacturing and certification, Bob has an extensive quality background.
+Additionally, he has taught and facilitated many quality-related training classes for clients and has provided support to companies securing their own ISO/Quality Management Systems certifications.

 Learn More About The simpleQuE Advantage